jacoblee93/langsmith-rest-experiments/README.md

 For simplicity and portability, this repo does not run evaluators in code.
 Instead, we'll cover how to set up LLM-as-judge evaluators that automatically run in LangSmith as your experiment runs finish.

 > [!NOTE]
-> If you would like to run evaluators in code and are able to use LangSmith's SDKs, you can [check out this guide](https://docs.langchain.com/langsmith/run-evals-api-only) for examples of how to create feedback via [LangSmith's REST API](https://api.smith.langchain.com/redoc?#tag/feedback/operation/create_feedback_api_v1_feedback_post).
+> If you would like to run evaluators in code, you can [check out this guide](https://docs.langchain.com/langsmith/run-evals-api-only) for examples of how to create feedback via [LangSmith's REST API](https://api.smith.langchain.com/redoc?#tag/feedback/operation/create_feedback_api_v1_feedback_post).

 While you can run your evaluators over your experiment locally, you can also configure LangSmith to automatically run LLM-as-judge evaluators over each run.